Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 6. Improved productivity with a desktop workspace in VR

-I personally love to watch the latest features coming out and how things are evolving in VR when it comes to productivity and gaining access to my PC from the VR headset without having to remove it and put it back on all the time.
+I love to watch the latest features and how things are evolving in VR regarding productivity and gaining access to my PC from the VR headset without having to remove it and put it back on all the time.

-This is especially true for virtual desktop apps like Virtual Desktop for example, and with some initial set up can bring forth a richer workspace environment.
+This is especially true for virtual desktop apps like Virtual Desktop, for example, and with some initial setup, it can create a richer workspace environment.

-Once again, make sure your monitors are configured to extended displays to take advantage of this useful environment.
+Once again, ensure your monitors are configured to extended displays to take advantage of this useful environment.

-Although you can only view one desktop screen at a time, it still is an advantage to minimize the amount of moving around application windows.
+Although you can only view one desktop screen at a time, minimizing the amount of moving around application windows is still an advantage.

 7. An improved gaming experience from a laptop